-Israel is said to be preparing a "hellish plan" to pressure Hamas to release more hostages without withdrawing troops from the Gaza Strip.
+Israel is said to be preparing a "hellish plan" to pressure Hamas to release more hostages without withdrawing its troops from the Gaza Strip.

-According to The Guardian on March 3, the first phase of the phase one ceasefire ended on March 1, but negotiations towards the second phase have reached a deadlock, while both Hamas and Israel are taking precautionary steps to return to a state of hostilities.
+According to The Guardian on March 3, the first phase of the phase one ceasefire ended on March 1, but negotiations towards the second phase have reached a deadlock, while both Hamas and Israel are taking precautionary steps to return to a state of fighting.

 Israel, Hamas clash over future ceasefire, Gaza blocked from aid

-Minister Katz warned on March 3 that if Hamas did not release the hostages, "the gates of the Gaza Strip would be closed and the gates of hell would be opened."
+Minister Katz warned on March 3 that if Hamas did not release the hostages, "the gates of Gaza would be closed and the gates of hell would be opened."
 Mr. Katz said: "Israel will return to fight and Hamas will face forces and methods it has never encountered before," emphasizing that Israel will not stop until it wins "a decisive victory."

-Destroyed buildings are photographed in Jabalia (northern Gaza Strip) on March 1, 2025.
+Destroyed buildings are photographed in Jabalia (northern Gaza Strip) on March 1, 2025

 On the same day, Prime Minister Netanyahu threatened Hamas with unimaginable consequences if they did not release hostages held in Gaza.